Olivier, Count of Wallis: French Revolutionary Wars

 In the 1792 campaign of the War of the First Coalition, Wallis commanded a mixed division in the corps of Friedrich Wilhelm, Fürst zu Hohenlohe-Kirchberg, on the upper Rhine and the Moselle, stationed on the Rhine river between Basel and Strassburg.
 On 21 May 1794, he received his promotion to Feldzeugmeister, or Field Marshal of Artillery.
 In late 1795, he was transferred to northern Italy.
 On 22 November, he assumed command of the Army of Lombardy from Joseph Nikolaus De Vins, on the eve of the Battle of Loano.
 On 24 November, he lost all his artillery and wagon train in the clash of San Giacomo.
 In April 1796, he was relieved of his command of the Habsburg army in Lombardy by Johann Peter Beaulieu.

 In 1798, Wallis was commanding General of Venetia.
 The following year, during the War of the Second Coalition, he commanded part of the Habsburg army in Swabia under Archduke Charles.
 He led the third column in its assault on the French positions in the Habsburr victory over General of Division Jordan's Army of the Danube at the Battle of Ostrach on 21 March.
 A week later, and in the French defeat at Stockach on 25 March, he commanded the right wing.
 From 14 to 25 April, while Archduke Charles was indisposed, Wallis assumed command of the main Habsburg army quartered on the shore of the Rhine River.
 A few weeks later, he commanded the reserve in the First Battle of Zürich on 4 June, where General of Division André Masséna, now commanding the Army of the Danube and the Army of Switzerland, was defeated and forced to withdraw across the Limmat river.
 During the battle, Wallis led five battalions of grenadiers in storming the French positions on Mount Zürich.
 He was badly wounded, and died five weeks later, on 19 July 1799.

+Offices

+In 1769, Wallis became Oberst in command of Franz Wallis Infantry Regiment Nr.
+11, succeeding Robert von Amelungen.
+In 1777, Carl von Prigglach was appointed Oberst.
+In 1791, Wallis was appointed Inhaber (proprietor) of Infantry Regiment Nr.
+29. He succeeded Ernst Gideon von Laudon as inhaber.
+After his death, the position remained vacant until 1803 when Karl Friedrich von Lindenau became inhaber.